Phylliade/ikpy/README.md

 Sympy is not mandatory, but highly recommended, for fast hybrid computations, that's why it is installed by default.

 Matplotlib is optional : it is used to plot (in 3D) your models.

+# Contributing
+IKPy is designed to be easily customisable : you can add your own IK methods or FK representations.

+Contributations are welcome : if you have a hyperpower IK method, don't hesitate to propose for adding in the lib!